igorkry/tnt4j-streams/tnt4j-streams-core/samples/ajax/readme.md

 ## Intercepting AJAX calls

 Sometimes, especially when AJAX call fails on client side you wan't to know.
-In order to have JKoolCloud logged such events one may need to intercept all AJAX calls
+In order to have jKoolCloud logged such events one may need to intercept all AJAX calls

 ## Installation